 Classroom parties are limited to two: one during the winter holiday, and one on the last day of school.
 The Room Parent will coordinate the parties and consult the teacher for any preferences s/he has.

 Usually, families are asked to contribute an item for the party (food, serving ware, decorations, drinks, etc).
-It’s a good idea to set up a sign up sheet outside the classroom so parents don’t duplicate items.
+It’s a good idea to set up a sign up sheet on Sign Up Genius so parents don’t duplicate items.
 You’ll also need volunteers to assist with set up and clean up.
 Please check with your teacher prior to the first party regarding any student food allergies.

 COLLECTING MONEY FOR TEACHER/AIDE GIFTS AND TEACHER SUPPLIES

 Room Parents coordinate the collection of donations for teacher/aide gifts.
 This is a great solution for parents, to give towards one large gift rather than many smaller gifts.
 Make sure that the parent who donates includes his/her name with the donation so that you can keep track of who has contributed.
 It is suggested that the donations be applied to a gift card/certificate.
 Be aware that LAUSD policy prohibits cash gifts to teachers.
 Additionally, you may use a portion of the money to purchase a card for all students/parents to sign and include an enclosure that indicates which families contributed.

 You can choose to collect money for events as they approach, or to ask for a lump sum donation upfront to cover the foreseeable gift expenses (teacher birthday, holiday gift, end-of-year gift and Teacher Appreciation Week).
 Average donations range from $10-$20 per family for each gift.

 At the beginning of the year, room parents ask for donations of $10 per family to cover the teacher’s out-of-pocket supply costs.